Avocados, avocado oil and cellulite: facts and myths

 Nope.
 Cellulite-wise, avocado is a nice neutral food, if consumed in normal quantities.

 But it is not an anti-cellulite food.
 For that you have to look at much less calories, much more fibre and much higher polyphenol / phytochemical content (think berries, broccoli etc).
-Or some protein with highly unsaturated fatty acids (HUFAs), as in wild salmon or sardines.
+Or some protein with highly unsaturated fatty acids / HUFAs (think wild salmon, sardines etc).

 And, of course, avocado oil is not an anti-cellulite food either.